Macros | |

 Define to determine if MS-DOS code is being built with the X32 DOS extender.

-If this define exists, then you are creating code that runs under classic MS-DOS with the X32 DOS extender.
+If this define exists, then code is created to run on classic MS-DOS with the X32 DOS extender.

 #define BURGER_X86 |